mixologee/tirvandor/tirvandor-project/core-rules/dungeon-masters-guide/markdown/WORLD-GUIDE-STREET-LEVEL-DETAILS.md

 Elven ranger outposts watch from the trees.
 You won't see them unless they want to be seen.
 But you feel watched.

 2 Miles Out:
 The silver birch trees appear.
 Their bark literally gleams like polished silver.
-These are OLD—pre-Sundering, possibly older.
+These are OLD—pre-Worldrend, possibly older.
 They're massive—trunks twenty feet across, rising three hundred feet.

 The road narrows.
 Trees grow close.
 Their branches form a natural arch overhead.
 Light comes in dapples—silver-green.
 The air smells of pine sap, flowers, old magic.